togliu/mathmyday-lib/README.md

 ## Implementation details

 * Kotlin 1.5 and Java 8
-* The matrices are based on `com.google.common.collect.ImmutableTable` from Guava.
-* The vectors are based on `kotlin.collections.Map` from Kotlin which is read-only.
 * All types are immutable.
 * Absolutely no null values
 * Numbers extend `kotlin.Number` and fractions implements `kotlin.Comparable`